Billy Dee Williams: Career

-Stage
+1959–1970: Broadway debut and early roles

-Williams first appeared on Broadway in 1945 in The Firebrand of Florence.
-He returned to Broadway as an adult in 1960 in the adaptation of The Cool World.
+Williams returned to Broadway as an adult in 1960 in the adaptation of The Cool World.
 He appeared in A Taste of Honey in 1960.
-A 1976 Broadway production, I Have a Dream, was directed by Robert Greenwald and starred Williams as Martin Luther King Jr. His most recent Broadway appearance was in August Wilson's Fences, as a replacement for James Earl Jones in the role of Troy Maxson in 1988.

-Break into film and television

 Williams made his film debut in 1959 in The Last Angry Man, opposite Paul Muni, in which he portrayed a delinquent young man.
 He was frustrated in the 1960s with the "paucity of parts for leading black men," the majority of roles he wanted went to Sidney Poitier.
 He enjoyed doing theater and television, but "his slow-building film career ate at him."
 He found LSD, a popular hallucinogenic drug with the era's hippie movement to be a cure, "LSD saved my life ...
 I wasn't doing it to get high.
 It let me get inside of myself."
 Otherwise he is anti-drug.